Barra McGrory: Legal career

 McGrory's legal career has been spent in criminal law.
 In 1987, he qualified as a solicitor.
-He served as Chairman of the Solicitor's Criminal Bar Association for 1990.
+He served as Chairman of the Solicitors' Criminal Bar Association for 1990.
 In 2007, he was made a Queen's Counsel (QC); he was the first Northern Irish solicitor to be made a QC.
 In 2009, he was called to the bar, thereby becoming a barrister.
 During his private practice, he represented a wide range of clients, including Martin McGuinness, Gerry Adams, loyalist paramilitaries, Unionist politicians and former police officers.

 In November 2011, McGrory was appointed the Director of Public Prosecutions for Northern Ireland (DPP).
 He is the first Roman Catholic to hold the post.
 On 17 May 2017, he announced that he would be stepping down as DPP when his term in office ends in September 2017.

 McGrory has denied that his resignation is related to escalating allegations of bias by senior UK politicians and others, who have accused his office of prioritising prosecutions of former British soldiers for their actions during the Troubles.
 He was quoted as saying he regretted the legacy issue had become part of the story of his tenure and wished the mechanisms were in place to deal with the past and investigations into Troubles cases.